Siege and Storm: The Grisha Trilogy, Book 2

-Just as in Shadow and Bone, author Leigh Bardugo brings readers into a magical and fantastical world filled with adventurous scenes, thrilling romance, courageous characters, dastardly villains, and vicious monsters in SEIGE AND STORM.
+Author Leigh Bardugo brings readers into a magical and fantastical world filled with adventurous scenes, thrilling romance, courageous characters, dastardly villains, and vicious monsters.
 Bardugo's writing is solid and original, and from the first moment to the last, readers will be swept away.
 A new mysterious male character enters the picture, leaving Alina wondering who she really loves.
 Unfortunately, the enigmatic Darkling who tore down Alina's walls in Shadow and Bone is physically missing for the majority of the novel.
 However, there's much to swoon over in this novel ,and it will definitely leave readers anxiously awaiting Book 3 and forming alliances: Team Mal,Team Darkling, or Team New Guy?

 Families can talk about...